Sandesh-007/PRODIGY_CS_01/README.md

-This is the first task I was given during the internship.
-I had to create a python program which would encrypt or decrypt user's message using Caesar Cipher Algorithm.
+This is the first task I was given during the internship at Prodigy InfoTech.
-It is a very simple encryption algorithm.
+It is a program in python which users a very simple encryption algorithm.
+This python program encrypts or decrypts a user's message using `Caesar Cipher Algorithm`.